CodeGyver/codegyver.github.io/_posts/2024-09-22-mobilus-cosmo-gtw-reverse-engineering-a-radio-shutter-device.md

 ## Second Approach

 Since the first solution was not stable and there were no alternative solutions available, I decided to reverse-engineer the communication between the Mobilus Cosmo GTW and the shutters.
-The idea was to create a native Python client that would communicate directly with the Mobilus Cosmo GTW, without the need for Google Home or Home Assistant.
+The idea was to create a native Python client that would communicate directly with the Mobilus Cosmo GTW, without the need for Google Home or remote connection.
 Then the client can be used as a base for a custom Home Assistant plugin.

 ## Reverse-engineering